Manga-Man/Manga-Man/README.md

 ♪ Ａｌｏｌａ ♪, The name's Grace:3 <br>
 I rlly like manga ofcourse...<br>
 Anyhow I know Html, CSS, Javascript and a little bit of C++ but I speciallize in web-development...I will try my best to make something that makes everyone happy and satsified.<br>
-If there is anything u want to ask or if u wanna invite me on a project contact me via email: BetsegawG7@gmail.com or Discord manga man#4659
+If there is anything u want to ask or if u wanna invite me on a project contact me via email: BetsegawG7@gmail.com or Discord M4nga#4659
 <br>
 <h2>❄️ Ｃｈｉｌｌ ❄️</h2>